IRB Policies and Procedures

 The IRB may waive some required elements of consent if certain criteria are met.
 Please see the IRB's Forms & Instructions page for a Waiver or Alteration of Informed Consent Request Form.
-All four points on the form must be adequately addressed.
+All five points on the form must be adequately addressed.

-Justify the use of deception, explaining why it is necessary.
-Explain if alternative methods not involving deception were considered and why these methods are not being used.
-State if participants would have been less likely to participate had they known the true nature of the study.
+Provide justification for the use of deception or incomplete disclosure.
+State if subjects would have been less likely to participate had they known the true nature of the study.

 - Description of Risk

-Describe any additional risk resulting from the deception.
+Describe any additional risk resulting from the deception or incomplete disclosure.
 Will it upset or inflict any harm to participants?
 Explain how this risk will be minimized during and after the research.

 Debriefing provides participants with a full explanation of the hypothesis being tested, procedures used to deceive participants, and the reason(s) why it was necessary to deceive or withhold information.
 It should also include any other relevant background information concerning the study.

 - Explain the debriefing process.